LuCaNTmath/LuCaNTmath.github.io/submissions.md

----
-title: LuCaNT Submissions
-layout: default
-permalink: /submissions/
----

-<p>The proceedings of the first conference on LMFDB, Computation, and Number Theory (LuCaNT) will be published in an open access volume of <a href="https://www.ams.org/books/conm/">Contemporary Mathematics</a>.
-We encourage anyone with research related to mathematical databases or computation to submit a paper.
-The suggested length for papers is no more than 20-25 pages, excluding references.
-However, longer papers will also be considered.</p>
+<p>The proceedings of the second conference on LMFDB, Computation, and Number Theory (LuCaNT 2025) will be published in a volume of <a href="https://www.ams.org/books/conm/">Contemporary Mathematics</a>.
+We encourage anyone with research related to mathematical databases or computation to submit a paper.</p>

+<p>The field of mathematical databases has emerged as an important area of research at the intersection of computer science and mathematics.
+It seeks to address questions that arise when organizing, storing, and providing access to mathematical knowledge in a structured manner.
+These databases are intended to be easily searchable and navigable, providing researchers, educators, and students with a convenient way to access mathematical content.
+There are many challenges in developing and maintaining mathematical database, ranging from data quality and integration, to standardization, search design, updating and maintenance, and usability.
+In addition, many algorithmic and theoretical questions emerge naturally when considering systematic computations that must be done on a large scale.</p>

+<p>Papers should be at most 25 pages, excluding references, when formatted using the amsart document class with default margins, font size (10pt), and line spacing.
+However, initial PDF submission may be in any format (e.g., 19 pages of amsart with 12pt font and fullpage is about the same length).
+Papers that are 4 pages or less, excluding references, will be considered for a special section on "short communications" that provide concise reports on the above themes.
+Examples might include: a brief presentation of a novel proof of a known result, an announcement of a significant computation with a few details, an outline of a new algorithm with a link to the implementation, or an elaboration upon some aspect of databasing.
+Please note, however, that preliminary papers (to be published elsewhere in final form) or summaries of results previously published or soon to appear are not acceptable.</p>

 <p>Papers will go through a peer review process.
-In addition, any developed code should be placed in a publicly available repository such as GitHub to be available to the reviewers (to help improve the quality, accessibility, re-usability, and reproducibility of the code and data).</p>
+In addition, any developed code should be placed in a publicly available repository such as GitHub to be available to the reviewers (to help improve the quality, accessibility, re-usability, and reproducibility of the code and data).
+Code will also be reviewed by the MaRDI group using their template (link to appear).
+The outcome of code review will be included as part of referees' feedback and ultimately inform the editorial board's decision to accept or reject the paper.</p>

-<p>It is not required that an accepted paper be presented at the conference but from among the accepted papers a select list of speakers will be invited to give talks at the first <a href="https://icerm.brown.edu/events/sc-23-lucant/">LuCaNT conference</a>, which will take place at ICERM, July 10-14, 2023.</p>
+<p>It is not required that an accepted paper be presented at the conference but from among the accepted papers a select list of speakers will be invited to give talks at LuCaNT 2025, which will take place at ICERM, July 7-11, 2025.</p>

-<p><b>We are no longer accepting submissions</b> (the deadline was January 22, 2023).
-We thank all the authors who submitted papers that we now look forward to reading!
-We anticipate final decisions by May 2023.</p>

-<p>Queries should be directed to <a href="mailto:editors@lucant.org">editors@lucant.org</a>.</p>
+<p>The deadline for submissions will be in January 2025, to be announced.</p>